twitter-archive/flockdb/doc/blog.md

 optimization allows MySQL to shine and gives us predictable performance.

-A complex query like "What's the intersection of people I follow and people who are following President Obama?" can be answered quickly be decomposing it into single-user queries ("Who is following President Obama?").
+A complex query like "What's the intersection of people I follow and people who are following President Obama?" can be answered quickly by decomposing it into single-user queries ("Who is following President Obama?").
 Data is partitioned by node, so these queries can each be answered by a single partition, using an indexed range query.
-Similarly, paging through long result sets is done by using the position field as a cursor, so any page of results for a query uses the same index, and is equally fast.
+Similarly, paging through long result sets is done by using the position field as a cursor, rathor than using `LIMIT/OFFSET`, so any page of results for a query is indexed and is equally fast.

 Write operations are [idempotent](http://en.wikipedia.org/wiki/Idempotence) and [commutative](http://en.wikipedia.org/wiki/Commutative), based on the time they enter the system.
 We